Nested Sequents for Intermediate Logics: The Case of G\"odel-Dummett Logics: Concluding Remarks and Possible Extensions

 Indeed, one can derive the law of the excluded middle $\phi \lor (\phi \imp \bot)$ by adding the above rule to $\nipc$, $\nnd$, or $\ncd$, thus yielding a nested system for propositional or first-order classical logic.

 The DLC and DBC conditions are special in that the structural rules they generate naturally correspond to reasoning within tree structures.
-Moreover, it is conceivable that our cut-free completeness theorem (\thm~\ref{thm:cut-free-comp}) could be adapted to cover intermediate logics satisfying DLC and DBC conditions, or that terminating proof-search algorithms could be defined by making use of such rules.
+Moreover, it is conceivable that our cut-free completeness theorem (\thm~\ref{thm:cut-free-comp}) could be adapted to cover intermediate logics satisfying DLC and DBC conditions, or that terminating proof-search algorithms could be defined with such rules (in the propositional setting).